 Don’t Hesitate to Wait

 This is the best advice I ever received about potty training!
 When my daughter was two, I began to feel the pressure of getting her out of diapers.
 I’d see kids her age with their fun character underwear sticking up over their shorts as they played at the park, and I’d feel that nagging concern that my kid might be falling behind.
 (Oh, the parenting guilt!)
-I was convinced that I was doing her a disservice if I didn’t help her “keep up” with her peers.
+I was convinced that I was doing her a disservice if I didn’t help her “keep up” with her peers by achieving the potty training goal.

 So I did the research and bought the training toilet and everything else we could possibly need.
 I explained everything to my daughter and did my best to make using the bathroom and wearing big-girl underwear sound amazing.
 But stubborn girl that she is, my daughter had zero interest in potty training.
 After all, it was my idea, not hers.
 So she just didn’t cooperate.
 I could tell that she could do it, based on her success the first day or two, but that she wouldn’t do it, because toddler.